sagemath/trac_to_gh/Issue 5997.md

 # Issue 5997: deprecate the "order" method on elements of rings.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5997

 Original creator: was